lamhq/tech-notes/pages/devops/aws/database/relational/rds/access-control.md

 # Authorization and Access Control

-## IAM authentication
+## Authentication with IAM

 Amazon RDS supports identity-based policies using IAM.

 IAM database authentication works with MySQL and PostgreSQL.
-With this authentication method, you don’t need to use a password when you connect to a DB instance.
-Instead, you use an authentication token.
+With this authentication method, you use an authentication token to connect to a DB instance.

 **Benefits:**
 - Network traffic to and from the database is encrypted using Secure Sockets Layer (SSL).